Volume Two

 "You—"

-The youth tried to shout something out, but Katie gagged his mouth.
-Given that his bag had also already been taken from him, he no longer had any means to resist.
+The youth tried to shout something, but Katie gagged him.
+With his bag already taken from him, he had no means left to resist.

 "… What's up?"